Magyar Népmesék has been renewed several times in the 80s, 90s, and 2000s, having 89 episodes spread out over a few decades.

 This also had something of a longer-term effect, where several veteran designers and writers at Games Workshop left the company in the late oughts, only to contribute to Fantasy Flight Games, who currently publish all of the Games Workshop licensed Tabletop RPGs.

 In a rare video game example see Golden Sun.
 Originally one game split in two (released in 2001 and 2003, respectively) due to length, it received acclaim and developed quite the following, and even though the second game technically wrapped the story up, many believed there was enough loose threads to make a sequel.

 According to Word of God, the first two games were just the prequel games.
 Dark Dawn starts the series proper.

 The Mega Man X series infamously returned, but no one realized it had ever been canceled at first, until years later when it was revealed in interviews, which led to the fans giving a collective "oooooooh" as to the changes that had occurred from X6-X8.

-With franchise creator Keiji Inafune at the helm, the fan-favorite Mega Man Legends series has just been revived after ten long years of silence...and then the Legends 3 project got cancelled sometime after Inafune's departure from Capcom, leaving the series right back at its previous status.
+With franchise creator Keiji Inafune at the helm, the fan-favorite Mega Man Legends series had been revived after ten long years of silence...and then the Legends 3 project got cancelled, which caused Inafune to leave Capcom, and left the series right back at its previous status.

 Capcom could be called the "Kings of Uncancelling".
 For the longest time Street Fighter was considered to be a dead series by the company (outside of re-releases and crossovers).
 Then, after years of clamor from fans, Capcom makes an announcement and hell freezes over for Street Fighter IV.